Pipico: FC Dallas

 Pipico moved to the United States on 18 December 2012 when he signed for Major League Soccer club FC Dallas.
 Pipico was released by Dallas just 6-weeks later on 1 February 2013 during their pre-season camp.

 Style of play

 Pipico excelled at Fluminense football and is considered by the public as a complete forward.
 He is described as a quick striker with good technique, tactical commitment with good pace, jumping and heading, despite not being all that tall.
 Two months before signing for Vasco da Gama, players such as Juninho Pernambucano and Fellipe Bastos asked the striker about a transfer, saying that "it was time for (Pipico) goes to a big club."
-Journalists like Lédio Carmona and Raphael Rezende, from Globo and SporTV, already was describing Pipico as an "extremely interesting and intelligent forward, with amazing speed, extreme pace and handling, can appear either as a second striker, as a centre forward, making him an extremely dangerous player and deserving a special marking to stop him."
+Journalists like Ledio Carmona and Raphael Rezende, from Globo and SporTV, already was describing Pipico as an "extremely interesting and intelligent forward, with amazing speed, extreme pace and handling, can appear either as a second striker, as a centre forward, making him an extremely dangerous player and deserving a special marking to stop him."